One Model Blog

 How People Analytics Has Evolved

-People analytics has evolved significantly over the past few years, thanks to advances in technology and data science.
+People Analytics has evolved significantly over the past few years, thanks to advances in technology and data science.

 Although managing humans may be the most complex aspect of work, other humans have been the primary means of interpreting and managing them thus far.
 But this is gradually changing, with computers beginning to provide more nuanced and targeted support for managing humans.
-People analytics is now becoming an expected way to enhance HR teams' decision-making, with more and more teams relying on this function daily.
+People Analytics is now becoming an expected way to enhance HR teams' decision-making, with more and more teams relying on this function daily.

 Initially, HR analytics primarily focused on HR reporting and compliance, such as tracking headcount, turnover, and diversity metrics.
 But as technology and data science advanced, it’s now more sophisticated, enabling HR professionals to gain deeper insights into the workforce's performance, productivity, and engagement.
-As a result, organisations that embrace HR analytics are gaining a competitive edge by making data-driven decisions that positively impact their bottom line.
+As a result, organizations that embrace HR analytics are gaining a competitive edge by making data-driven decisions that positively impact their bottom line.

 The Stages of People Analytics Maturity